 We made a wrong decision to have our lunch at Shuishe Pier and were put off by how touristy the place was.
 Even before we could get off the car, we were approached by two touters asking us if we wanted to buy ferry tickets.

-After passing by lots of touristy-looking restaurants and souvenir shops, we decided that, “Hey, let’s just have our lunch at peace in 7-11 convenience store.
+After passing by lots of touristy-looking restaurants and souvenir shops, we decided that, “Hey, let’s just have our lunch in peace at 7-11 convenience store.

 TIP: 7-11 in Taiwan or Japan won’t pale in comparison to a fast-food restaurant.
 You’ll see lots of food options on the shelves.
 At the branch located at Shuishe Pier, the cashier heat up our food and directed us to the 2nd floor where we could sit down and enjoy our meals.